OpenSCAD Tutorial: From Photo to Customizable 3D Model

 Step 5: Export to STL for 3D Printing

-1. Press F6 to do a full render (this may take a moment)
+1. Press F6 for a full render (might take 30 seconds to a few minutes depending on complexity)

-2. Go to File → Export → Export as STL
+2. File → Export → Export as STL

-4. Open in your slicer (Cura, PrusaSlicer, etc.) and print!
+4. Open it in your slicer (Cura, PrusaSlicer, OrcaSlicer, whatever you use)

 Tips for Learning OpenSCAD

-• Read error messages: The console tells you what's wrong
+• Read the errors: The console usually tells you exactly which line broke

-• Use the cheat sheet: Keep our OpenSCAD cheat sheet handy
+• Bookmark the cheat sheet: Keep our OpenSCAD cheat sheet in a tab

 Generate Your First OpenSCAD Model

-Learning by doing is the best approach.
-Upload a photo, get working OpenSCAD code, and start exploring.
+Learning by doing beats tutorials.
+Upload a photo, get working code, start experimenting.

 📚 Related Articles